input-output-hk/essential-cardano-content/content/article/clarity-protocol-whitepaper.md

 Staking Rewards

 3. Holders of $CLARITY are incentivized to stake their assets to receive rewards directly from fees derived from protocol usage.
-Clarity platform-generated fees are collected and distributed to token holders in ADA.
+Clarity platform-generated fees are collected and distributed to token holders in ada.
 Rewards are distributed proportionally to the amount of $CLARITY each user holds.

-### **4\.
-Why Cardano?**
+## 4. Why Cardano?

 *   DAO tooling does not yet exist on Cardano which helps make us a non-consensus high upside solution.
 We will bring to market a product that the Cardano community is actively looking for.